jumpnow/jumpnowtek-site/_posts/2018-12-08-Speeding-up-initialization-of-the-Linux-RNG.md

     +           /usr/bin/rndaddtoentcnt 1024
     +       fi
         fi
-    ...

-Being overly conservative I am claiming only 1024 bits of new entropy even though we added 4096 (512 bytes * 8).
+Being conservative I am claiming only 1024 bits of new entropy even though we added 4096 (512 bytes * 8).

-This is still enough to reduce the startup time for a Python flask web app running on a BeagleBone Black from 155 seconds to 25 seconds.
+After this the startup time for a [Python Flask][flask] web service running on a [BeagleBone Black][bbb] went from 155 seconds to 25 seconds.

 Here is an [lkml.org thread][lkml-thread] discussing the issue.